Disclosure: I am compensated for purchases made through some links on this site. Click for details.

 Are you looking to move up from a ground tent to something better?
 Roof-top tents are cheaper than camper trailers, travel trailers, and RVs.
 They provide mobility and some useful upgrades at a fraction of the cost.

-For added storage, efficiency, and comfort, add some drawer systems, refrigerator and cargo slides, and electric cooler to your vehicle.
+For added storage, efficiency, and comfort, add some drawer systems, refrigerator and cargo slides, and an electric cooler to your vehicle.

 More Room in Your Vehicle